 Not only are we driven by our unconscious impulses, we even have a brain component called the “interpreter” which gives us the illusion that we are in charge and consciously making decisions.
 Most of the time we are not.

 Daniel Kahneman has written an entire book; “Thinking: Fast and Slow,” that elaborates on all of the behaviors that result from having a very slow, limited conscious mind, in conjunction with a high-powered, very fast and dynamic unconscious mind.
 For instance, we will often procrastinate conscious work (which is hard) for virtually any unconscious impulse or distraction that makes us feel good.

 In light of all this, It’s amazing that we have accomplished all that we have! (moon shots, science etc.) When people are persistent at doing hard conscious work, they can accomplish unbelievable things.
 But most of he time, it just ain’t happening.

-In fact not surprisingly, even though we are less violent than previous civilizations, most of humanity is caught up in tribal wars over food, shelter and other resources.
-We have a lot of trouble learning to live together and doing what is necessary to maintain an inhabitable planet – not all that different than other animals
+In fact not surprisingly, even though we are less violent than previous civilizations, most of humanity is caught up in tribal wars over both resource and ideologic conflicts.
+We have serious trouble learning to live together and doing what is necessary to share the planet.
+We are not all that different from other animals!

-So on the one hand, we’re capable of sophisticated inventions, like space travel and automation,..while on the other, we seem to be dominated by our primitive instincts, incapable of necessary change and human transformation.
+So on the one hand, we’re capable of sophisticated inventions, like space travel and automation,..while on the other, we seem to be dominated by our primitive instincts, prone to violence, self-destruction, and other irrational behaviors.

 it’s an amazing and bizarre schism we humans have,.. with our tiny smart brain component built on top of our amygdala and other primitive parts, We’ve evolved further than our ancestor species in most respects – but not “that” far.
 It’s no wonder I often feel like an advanced rodent with a space helmet on.